sanishchirayath1/finalProjectCS50/README.md

 #### Speed Slider:
 I implemented delay variable to take the value of slider value.But the speed was reducing when slider is at maximum .so i chose to add a substraction method to make the slider more straight-forward to work with.It works in between *1ms* to *100ms* delay.

+#### Design:
-I added both sliders as a span element in the index.html file for not to add an additinal class for adding some padding to the slider.I selected both sliders using **span** and went on to declare padding
+I added both sliders as a span element in the index.html file for not to add an additinal class for adding some padding to the slider.I used align-items: center to vertically align the slider inside the div.It was looking weird before.I selected both sliders using **span** and went on to declare padding.

+I chose to go with a darker shades to be easy on eyes.I didn't try to make it responsive on smaller screen.I wish to add a media-query and some alignment changes for better small-screen usability.It needs more work.I used boot-strap design for buttons.

 I hope to implement notes on each algorithms in the website itself so that people can more info about each sorting algorithms in the website itself.
 I have hosted the website on github.
 And i will be updating it.
 <https://sanishchirayath1.github.io/sorting-visualiser/>